-Storm restoration in Clay City
+Storm damage restoration in Clay City

 Clay City is a small village in Clay County, Illinois, but its storm exposure story is shaped by water as much as wind.
 The St. Johns River system and its tributaries - Black Creek, Doctors Lake, Governors Creek - channel surge and floodwater deep inland during major storms, a dynamic that turned Hurricane Irma's 2017 landfall into a 150-year flood event: Black Creek crested at 28.5 feet and 173 people required rescue from riverside neighborhoods.
 Even at diminished Category 1 strength, the storm recorded sustained winds of 42 mph with gusts to 70 mph across the county, enough to cause widespread roof damage.
 Storm Damage 911 connects homeowners here with vetted, licensed local contractors ready to deliver a free property assessment.